MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/component-framework-tutorial.md

 ## Prerequisites

 - Your portal version must be [9.3.3.x](versions/version-9.3.3.x.md) or higher.
-- Your portal package must be [9.2.2103.x](versions/package-version-9.2.2103.md) or higher.
+- Your starter portal package must be [9.2.2103.x](versions/package-version-9.2.2103.md) or higher.

 > [!NOTE]
-> This tutorial is based on the existing Power Apps component framework tutorial that walks you through to create [TSLinearInputComponent component](../../developer/component-framework/implementing-controls-using-typescript.md) for **Opportunity** entity on the **Main** form.
+> This tutorial is based on the existing Power Apps component framework tutorial that walks you through to create [TSLinearInputComponent](../../developer/component-framework/implementing-controls-using-typescript.md) for **Opportunity** entity on the **Main** form.
 You can also use any existing or new component, and any other entity for this tutorial.
 In this case, ensure to use your component and form when following the steps in this tutorial.